sami2ahmed/cflt_mongo_docker/README.md

 Database modernization demo featuring oracle CDC connector, cluster linking, ksqldb, and a fully managed mongoDB Atlas sink

 Refer to this repo for setting up the oracle DB and data upon which this demo is built: https://github.com/sami2ahmed/demo-database-modernization.
 Tl;dr we are going to launch an onprem Confluent Platform and post an Oracle CDC Source connector to run there.
 It's going to house our CUSTOMERS table.
-Sensitive data will be masked by a

 # CONFLUENT PLATFORM CLUSTER
 1. from root of repo